-The British Virgin Islands locally known as nature's little secrets are easily the best sailing destination in the Caribbean, and arguably one of the best in the world. warm weather year round, consistent trade winds and line of sight sailing make the BVI a sailor's paradise.
+The British Virgin Islands, locally known as nature's little secrets, are easily the best sailing destination in the Caribbean, and arguably one of the best in the world.
+Warm weather year-round, consistent trade winds, and line of sight sailing make the BVI a sailor's paradise.

-Over 60 islands and cays, mostly unspoiled, with fabulous white sand beaches, plentiful marine life, crystal clear waters and a relaxed island vibe.
+Over 60 islands and cays, mostly unspoiled, with fabulous white sandy beaches, plentiful marine life, crystal clear waters and a relaxed island vibe.
 There are the spectacular boulders of Virgin Gorda and the picturesque village and beaches of Jost van Dyke along with the diversity and seclusion of the other 40 sister islands, islets and cays.

 There is no better way to explore the delights of the BVI than by sailboat.
-Offering sheltered waters with minimal tidal currents, few unmarked hazards, line-of-sight navigation, excellent navigation aids, short hops to new destinations.
+Offering sheltered waters with minimal tidal currents, few unmarked hazards, line-of-sight navigation, excellent navigation aids, and short hops to new destinations.

-Whether you are looking for a Catamaran or a Monohull, a week or just a few days, a crewed yacht or a bareboat, our professional team is on hand to make it work your way.
-Our fleet is dedicated to sailing in Caribbean, ranging from 31’ to 54‘, all maintained to the highest of standards.
+Whether you are looking for a Catamaran or a Monohull, for a week or just a few days, a crewed yacht or a bareboat, our professional team is on hand to make it work your way.
+Our fleet is dedicated to sailing in the Caribbean, ranging from 31’ to 54‘, all maintained to the highest of standards.

 Come and experience the smooth sailing, relaxed atmosphere and attentive customer service we have to offer.